ADDITIONS AND CORRECTIONS

 Page 9 — Magdalen (pronounced “Maudlin” in the English way)

-Maudlin (or more accurately Maudl’n) is how the name of the college is pronounced.
-It is not the English way of pronouncing the word in any other sense.
+Magdalen, the college, is slightly more accurately pronounced Maudl’n.
+It should be noted that it is not the English way of pronouncing the word in any sense other than the college.

 Page 11 — (the lily) first imported from Japan in 1862

-This is a misreading of standard texts on horticulture that were based on The Illustrated Dictionary of Gardening, L. Upcott Gill, 1887, which appears to be the source of the 1862 date.
+Lilies have been known in England since Elizabethan times at least.
+This assertion is a misreading of standard texts on horticulture that were based on The Illustrated Dictionary of Gardening, L. Upcott Gill, 1887, which appears to be the source of the 1862 date.
 The original text in fact refers only to the Lilium auratum, or golden-ray Lily of Japan, that was first imported that year.
-Lilies have been known in England since Elizabethan times at least.

 Page 13 — [period before America] Wilde played his part...dressing in…satin knee breeches, black silk stockings…